 At first, they may look the same and we know that it may appear to be quite difficult to tell them apart.
 But if you’ve discovered how they behave, their preferred hiding spots, and other habits, you can find out how to effectively eliminate these roaches and keep them out of your home!

 Different Types of Cockroaches and How They Are Affected by Cold Weather

 Appearance: Compared to other roaches, it has a smaller oval-shaped body wherein the adult can grow to 13-16mm or 1/2 to 5/8 inches long.
-This type of roach has a light brown color with 2 dark longitudinal stripes running down from their head to their wings.
+This type of roach has a light brown color with 2 dark longitudinal stripes running down from its head to its wings.

-But despite having wings they can’t actually fly and instead use it to glide.
+But despite having wings they can’t actually fly and instead use them to glide.
 In addition, they have sticky pads on their feet which allow them to climb even on smooth surfaces.

 While other roaches take time to reproduce, female German roaches can lay five batches of eggs and each egg only takes about a month to hatch.
 Basically, a single German cockroach can give birth to more than 30,000 in just one year.

 Habits and Ability to Adapt in Winter: They are not tolerant of the cold weather so they spend winter invading moist and warm areas particularly the bathroom, kitchen, and near sinks or dishwashers.
 Since they are small in size, it makes them harder to locate as they can hide in small crevices that other roaches cannot fit into.